 5 Questions to Ask Before Investing in AMRs

 • Which technology is right for you?
-AMRs are sophisticated robots that use sensors and advanced programming to perform complex tasks within an environment.
-Some AMR providers retrofit your existing forklifts allowing you to automate them and spend on software/AI and less on new equipment.
-AGVs, on the other hand, are robots that perform more basic functions along fixed routes.
-(For an in-depth explanation, check out this recent blog about AGVs.)
+AMRs or Autonomous Mobile Robots are sophisticated robots that use sensors and advanced programming to perform complex tasks within an environment.
+Some AMR providers retrofit your existing forklifts allowing you to automate them and spend on software or AI and less on new equipment.
+AGVs or Automated Guided Vehicles, on the other hand, are robots that perform more basic functions along fixed routes.
+(For an in-depth explanation, check out this blog about AGVs.)
 Each technology has its pros and cons, but the best fit will depend on your industry, type of shipping, volume, and handling requirements.
 For example, a grocery store that conducts a large volume of quick, ship-to-consumer transactions with fragile items will have different material handling needs than a home improvement store that primarily sells in bulk to contractors.)

 • What’s your payback period?
 A good rule of thumb is to select AMR projects that payback after two years.
 Costs can be recouped quickly in high-velocity, multi-shift facilities, but will likely take an impractical amount of time for one-shift facilities.
 (But more on alternate routes in the next bullet point!)
 When calculating your ROI on automation tech, don’t forget to consider the costs you’ll save on employee turnover, training, sick days, and accidents--not just employee total cost.
 The best thing to do is start with a data assessment to understand your facility’s actual needs, then crunch the numbers from there.